tamimat/portfolio/_posts/2017-07-01-diva-project.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gQJjyue3FH0?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 ## Retrospect and Outlook
 DIVA is a bold move for a small company like AppTek.
-Me as an individual, we as a team, and the company as a whole, are learning a lot.
+Myself as an individual, we as a team, and the company as a whole, are learning a lot.
 With voice interaction becoming more and more important in the future, AppTek is showing that its technology is able to be part of a voice assistant.
 For a small company, it is an amazing start in that promising space.